Legal U.S. Sports Betting – State by State

 The introduction of sports betting has doubled gambling revenue in the state.

 Online poker is provided through a state mandated monopoly.
 Currently 888 has the contract.
-That puts 888 in pole position to win any contract for online sports betting.
+That puts 888 in great position to win any contract for online sports betting.
 888 is already operating online sports betting in New Jersey.

 The old riverboat gambling traditions of Mississippi are alive and well.
-23 of 28 licensed casinos currently offer sports betting.
+Currently, 23 of 28 licensed casinos offer sports betting.

 Unfortunately the new gaming laws do not allow online gambling outside of casino premises.

-Three casinos have sports betting up and running in West Virginia:
+Five casinos have sports betting up and running in West Virginia: